sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 Inside an organization you have two types of teams:
 - The _outcome-oriented teams_ who deliver value to some external users or customers and are therefore the organization's reason for being.
-- The _output-oriented teams_ who deliver some value only meant for consumption within the organization's walls and are therefore cost centers.
+- The _output-oriented teams_ who deliver some value only meant for consumption within the organization's walls and are therefore viewed as cost centers.

 Public cloud providers organize their services around [business outcomes](https://blogg.bekk.no/organizing-for-speed-17462894baf4).
 In-house operations departments organize around outputs as operations in itself isn't what they sell to their customers, unless they're the operations department of Amazon or Google.